LongMemEval: Benchmarking Chat Assistants on Long-Term Interactive Memory: A Unified View of Long-Term Memory Assistants

 \section{A Unified View of Long-Term Memory Assistants}

 In this section, we formulate a three-stage long-term memory model for chat assistants.
-Despite its simplicity, this model provides a unified view of existing long-term memory assistant works and enables us to investigate crucial control points for each stage's design.
+Despite its simplicity, this model provides a unified view of existing long-term memory assistant works.
+Along each of its stages, we then investigate crucial control points and propose our optimizations.